smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Notification_about_changes_to_VehicleData.md

 **Exception 3**

 2.3.a Notification about changes to VehicleData is allowed by Policies for this mobile app
-and "parameters" field is omitted at PolicyTable
+and "parameters" field is empty at PolicyTable

-2.3.b SDL transfers received notification with all parameters as is to mobile app
+2.3.b SDL doesn't transfer the notification to mobile application and logs corresponding error internally

-2.3.c SDL responds with received resultCode from HMI to mobile app

 **Exception 4**

 2.4.a  Notification about changes to VehicleData is allowed by Policies for this mobile app
-and "parameters" field is empty at PolicyTable
+and "parameters" field is omitted at PolicyTable

-2.4.b SDL doesn't transfer the notification to mobile application and logs corresponding error internally
+2.4.b SDL transfers received notification with all parameters as is to mobile app

+2.4.c SDL responds with received resultCode from HMI to mobile app